GameTechDev/IntelAIGamingAssistantLibrary/README.md

 ## Getting Started

+### 0. Download GameAssistantToolServer

+Download the newest `GameAssistantToolServer.7z` package from the [Releases](https://github.com/GameTechDev/IntelAIGamingAssistantLibrary/releases) page.

+Once the download is complete, extract the archive `GameAssistantToolServer.7z`.

 ### 1. Download Models

 The following model directories must be placed under the `models\` folder alongside the executable: